MeeshCompBio/Modeling/Reinforced_Learning/README.md

     * SL required known answers to questions and we don't always know them
 * RL combines dynamic programming and supervised learning yeilding a machine learning system
     * In RL a computer is given a goal to achieve the learns how to achieve the goal by trial and error actions within the environment
+* The RL loop outputs a sequence of state, action, and reward

 ### Parts of the RL problem
 * In the standard reinforcement learning model an agent interacts with its environment
     * Interaction takes for in agent sensing the environment and based off sensory input, choosing an action
+    * An agent will learn from the environment by interacting with is and recieving rewards for performing actions
     * The action will then in turn change the environment and that is then communicated to the agent with scalar reinforcement
+    * An action is the same as a control (written as a or u)
+    * State can be written as s or x

 #### Environment
 * Every RL system learns a mappring from sitations/actions within a dynamic environment